Prince (musician): 1989–1991: Batman and Graffiti Bridge

-In 1989, Prince appeared on Madonna's studio album Like a Prayer, co-writing and singing the duet "Love Song" and playing electric guitar (uncredited) on the songs "Like a Prayer", "Keep It Together", and "Act of Contrition".
-He also began work on several musical projects, including Rave Unto the Joy Fantastic and early drafts of his Graffiti Bridge film, but both were put on hold when he was asked by Batman (1989) director Tim Burton to record several songs for the upcoming live-action adaptation.
-Prince went into the studio and produced an entire nine-track album that Warner Bros. released on June 20, 1989.
-Batman peaked at No. 1 on the Billboard 200, selling 4.3 million copies.
+Prince appeared on Madonna's studio album Like a Prayer (1989), co-writing and singing the duet "Love Song" and playing electric guitar without being credited on the songs "Like a Prayer", "Keep It Together", and "Act of Contrition".
+He also began work on several musical projects, including Rave Unto the Joy Fantastic and early drafts of his Graffiti Bridge film, but both were put on hold when he was asked by Batman director Tim Burton to record several songs for the upcoming live-action movie adaptation.
+Prince went into the studio and produced an entire nine-track album, which was released on June 20, 1989.

+The album Batman peaked at number one on the Billboard 200, selling 4.3 million copies.
 The single "Batdance" topped the Billboard Hot 100 and R&B charts.

-The single "The Arms of Orion", with Sheena Easton, charted at No. 36, and "Partyman" charted at No. 18 on the Hot 100 and at No. 5 on the R&B chart, while the love ballad "Scandalous!" went to No. 5 on the R&B chart.
+The single "The Arms of Orion", with Sheena Easton, charted at number 36, and "Partyman" charted at number 18 on the Hot 100 and at number five on the R&B chart, while the love ballad "Scandalous!" reached number five on the R&B chart.
 Prince had to sign away all publishing rights to the songs on the album to Warner Bros. as part of the deal to do the soundtrack.

 In 1990, Prince went back on tour with a revamped band for his back-to-basics Nude Tour.
 With the departures of Boni Boyer, Sheila E., the Horns, and Cat, Prince brought in keyboardist Rosie Gaines, drummer Michael Bland, and dancing trio the Game Boyz (Tony M., Kirky J., and Damon Dickson).
 The European and Japanese tour was a financial success with a short, greatest hits setlist.
-As the year progressed, Prince finished production on his fourth film, Graffiti Bridge (1990), and the 1990 album Graffiti Bridge.
-Initially, Warner Bros. was reluctant to fund the film, but with Prince's assurances it would be a sequel to Purple Rain as well as the involvement of the original members of the Time, the studio greenlit the project.
-Released on August 20, 1990, the album reached No. 6 on the Billboard 200 and R&B albums chart.
-The single "Thieves in the Temple" reached No. 6 on the Hot 100 and No. 1 on the R&B chart; "Round and Round" placed at No. 12 on the US charts and No. 2 on the R&B charts.
-The song featured the teenage Tevin Campbell (who also had a role in the film) on lead vocals.
+In 1990, Prince finished production on his fourth film, Graffiti Bridge, and its eponymous soundtrack.
+Initially, Warner Bros. was reluctant to fund the film, but with Prince's assurances it would be a sequel to Purple Rain, as well as the involvement of the original members of the Time, the studio greenlit the project.

+Released on August 20, 1990, the album reached number six on the Billboard 200 and R&B albums chart.
+The single "Thieves in the Temple" reached number six on the Hot 100 and number one on the R&B chart, with "Round and Round" placing at number 12 on the United States charts and number two on the R&B charts.
+The song featured the teenage Tevin Campbell on lead vocals, who also had a role in the film.
 The film, released on November 20, 1990, was a box-office flop, grossing $4.2 million.
-After the release of the film and album, the last remaining members of the Revolution, Miko Weaver, and Doctor Fink, left Prince's band.
+Miko Weaver and Doctor Fink, the last remaining members of the Revolution, would leave Prince's band shortly after.